rbowen/presentations/apache_way/slides.md

     - We want relay teams
     - Community is critical to the Apache Way
 - Apache is about support communities

 ---

-# Frequent Releases

-- In Open Source, frequent releases indicate healthy activity
-- What is collaborative s/w development other than peer review?
-- Think how restrictive research would be w/o open communication

----